 By purchasing Tabakfabrik, the former Linz tobacco factory, the public sector has invested in the future.
 The cycle of financial speculation has been finally broken, and an entire city district made available to the public.
-The types of people explicitly called upon to colonise Tabakfabrik is not just limited to artists, arts managers and creatives – social workers, businesswomen and tradesmen, craftspeople and people working in education and science are also moving in and developing new forms of human coexistence and collaboration: diversity condensed.
+The types of people explicitly called upon to colonize Tabakfabrik is not just limited to artists, art managers, and creatives – social workers, businesswomen, tradesmen, craftspeople, and people working in education and science are also moving in and developing new forms of human coexistence and collaboration: diversity condensed.

-This place will be both a physical space and a social sphere, a place of work, inspiration, of learning and of meeting, of possibilities and concrete utopias.
+This place is both a physical space and a social sphere, a place of work, inspiration, of learning and of meeting, of possibilities and concrete utopias.
 The time has now come for us to invent this place together.
 We must actively shape Tabakfabrik like a social sculpture.
-The public sector is responsible for all the project development, financing, leasing and site rehabilitation aspects of this.
+The public sector is responsible for all the project development, financing, leasing, and site rehabilitation aspects of this.

-In order to develop this location, we need people of different disciplines with a wide range of skills and experience to analyse and discuss aspects of urban development, architecture, organisation structuring, arts development etc. from various perspectives.
-We also need a highly motivated team from a variety of different backgrounds that can shape, guide and manage the site development process.
+In order to develop this location, we need people of different disciplines with a wide range of skills and experience to analyze and discuss aspects of urban development, architecture, organization structuring, art development, etc. from various perspectives.
+We also need a highly motivated team from a variety of different backgrounds that can shape, guide, and manage the site development process.

 However, the development of the former tobacco factory into Tabakfabrik began long before the purchase of the site in 2009, with intensive discussions with a vast range of stakeholders.
 So any careful development process must also reflect previous deliberations and chains of thought, and the outcomes of any talks already held.
 In the case of Tabakfabrik, these have included the preliminary study conducted on behalf of the City of Linz in advance of the purchase, on the use of the site of the former Austria Tabak tobacco factory as an arts centre; the recommendation papers penned by the independent arts scene and the City arts advisory board; the arts development plan (both the previous one and the one currently being drafted) and the EuroPan competition.
 In these papers and plans, many ideas were formulated, demands articulated and city infrastructural challenges highlighted – all of which Tabakfabrik can help solve.

 The classic PR comprises direct contact and cooperation with media that share values equivalent to the four cornerstones of Tabakfabrik, such as the public broadcasters Ö1 and FM4, the independent radio and TV stations, and private channels such as ServusTV.
-The website is the central information hub for all; the blog offers insights into daily life at Tabakfabrik; and the social media channels are both a place where anyone can hang out and a platform for direct interaction with the public.
-A body of information has now been amassed about Tabakfabrik, and this will be made publicly available in a wiki.
-Making this knowledge available in writing enables the spread of learning and democratises access to information.
+The website is the central information hub for all; the blog offers insights into daily life at Tabakfabrik, and the social media channels are both a place where anyone can hang out and a platform for direct interaction with the public.
+A body of information has been amassed about Tabakfabrik and will be made publicly available in a wiki.
+Making this knowledge available in writing enables the spread of learning and democratizes access to information.